kovidgoyal/rapydscript-ng/README.md

 1. Re-wrote the re.pyj module to more closely support the python regular expression semantics, including named groups, finditer(), regex flags, the python syntax for replacement strings, etc.

+1. Created an elementmaker module to the stdlib to efficiently build DOM trees in pure RapydScript

 1. Changed the syntax for embedded JavaScript to use verbatim string literals instead of a magic compile time function.